You are here

 We recognize that mental health programs are not “one size fits all”.
 We want to provide youth with the opportunity to create a mental health resource that is specifically suited to the newcomers in the Winnipeg area.
 The challenges that newcomers face are quite sobering.
 Most of the youth were from Syria with a few from Central/South America and spoke about the challenges they face such as language barriers as well as cultural barriers.
 They felt as though they were missing many key pieces of information when they moved to Canada and wanted to make the process easier for future newcomers.
 The mindyourmind process provides the youth with valuable skills and transferable experiences they can utilize in the future.

-The group decided to create a motivational poster as well as an informative trivia game for newcomers.
+The group decided to create an informative trivia game for newcomers and motivational posters.

 - How will this quiz and poster help people?